AADHIX/PRODIGY_AD_02/README.md

 ## 🚀 Description

-The **Prodigy Flutter To‑Do App** is a cross‑platform mobile application built with Flutter.
+The ** To‑Do App** is a cross‑platform mobile application built with Flutter.
 It empowers users to effortlessly manage tasks—adding, editing, deleting, and marking them complete—with a sleek, user‑friendly interface and local data persistence.

 Built as part of the Prodigy Infotech internship curriculum, this application showcases proficiency in Flutter development, state management, and local storage.